 Have you ever felt overwhelmed when trying to buy a common lock?
 The truth is that there is a broad spectrum of different locks for home and business needs.
-As we use bolts daily, we must understand the other options available to us, considering functionality and security factors.
+As we use locks daily, we must understand the other options available, considering functionality and security factors.
 Today, our locksmith company near me will show you the most common locks on the market.

-If you are new to locks, this article will help you make an informed decision as to which lock to acquire, but if you still have doubts about it, you can always call your favorite locksmith to get all the extra info!
+If you are new to locks, this article will help you decide which lock to acquire, but if you still have doubts about it, you can always call your favorite locksmith to get all the extra info!

 Padlocks are the most common type of lock in the market, needless to say, the most popular and easy to identify.
 Padlock replacements have different sizes and are freestanding and portable.
 There are two different types of padlocks in the market: The combination padlock and the key padlocks.

 In the case of combination padlocks, these have one or more numbers to dial to open the correct combination.
 However, these are often easy to decode, which doesn’t make them very safe.
 On the other hand, key padlocks can be more secure.
 This type of padlock can be re-keyable and non-re-keyable and can also be key retaining or not.
 Key retaining means that you cannot remove the key while the lock is open.

 A deadbolt lock replacement can secure external doors, and they are also very cost-effective and have a few more options than padlocks.
 This locking mechanism works through a cylinder that runs directly through your door and has a keyhole outside.
 Deadbolts come in three different designs: single, double, and lockable thumb turn.

 Single-cylinder deadbolts are very common in American households.
 These common locks have a key cylinder on the outside, and a thumb turns on the inside to open or close the latch.
 The weakness of these deadbolts is that they can open the door using the thumb turn if someone gets access to the interior.